UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-8.md

 ```

 - The ViewModel is no longer instantiated via XAML.
-Instead this is performed in the code-behind.
+Instead this is performed in the code-behind (for simplicity).
 - A label saying "Tap the button to fetch a saying" is displayed.
     - It's `IsVisible` property is bound to the (new) ViewModel property `HasNoData`
     - `HasNoData` is a property on the view model which is derived from the `HasData` property on the Model